fupelaqu/node-security-middleware/README.md

         logoutUrl : '/logout', // url used by the application to sign out - `/logout` by default acl : [ // array of Access Controls to apply per url {
-                   url : '/admin', // web resource (s) on which this access control will be applied methods : 'GET, POST', // HTTP method (s) for which this access control will be applied authentication : 'BASIC', // authentication type - FORM or BASIC rules : '(([role=user] && [permission=admin]) || [role=admin])' // access control rules to check },
+                   url : '/admin', // web resource (s) on which this access control will be applied - `/*` if none specified methods : 'GET, POST', // HTTP method (s) for which this access control will be applied (GET, POST, PUT, DELETE or * for ALL) - `*` by default authentication : 'BASIC', // authentication type - FORM or BASIC rules : '(([role=user] && [permission=admin]) || [role=admin])' // access control rules to check },